Briefpoint

 Still, some firms hesitate to make the switch.
 But the legal industry is already moving in that direction.
 A recent Gartner report found that 66% of legal leaders plan to increase investments in legal tech to keep up with workloads while managing budget constraints.

-This guide covers everything you need to know about workflow automation—what it is, why it matters, and the best tools to help your firm get started.
-If you want to save time and money, now’s the time to automate.
+Want it on this new legal tech advancement?
+This guide covers everything you need to know about workflow automation: what it is, why it matters, and the best tools to help your firm get started.

 What Does Workflow Automation Mean For Law Firms?

-Workflow automation helps law firms cut down on repetitive tasks like drafting documents, billing, case management, and client intake.
+At its core, workflow automation helps law firms cut down on lower-value work that is tedious, repetitive, boring, or all of the above.
+This might include tasks like document drafting, billing, case management, and client intake.

-Instead of spending hours on admin work, lawyers can let automation handle the busywork while they focus on actual legal work.
-AI-powered tools can generate discovery responses in minutes, track deadlines, and create invoices automatically—saving time, reducing errors, and making firms more efficient.
+Instead of spending hours on day-to-day admin, lawyers can offload the busywork and focus on higher-value legal tasks.
+For example, AI-powered tools can generate discovery responses in minutes, track deadlines, and create invoices automatically.

 So why aren’t all law firms using it?
 A lot of them stick to old-school methods simply because “that’s how we’ve always done it.”